umbraco/UmbracoDocs/Extending/Health-Check/index.md

   * **Cross-site scripting Protection (id: `F4D2B02E-28C5-4999-8463-05759FA15C3A`)** - checks for the presence of the X-XSS-Protection-header
   * **Excessive Headers (id: `92ABBAA2-0586-4089-8AE2-9A843439D577`)** - checks to ensure that various headers that can provide details about the technology used to build and host the website have been removed
   * **HTTPS check (id: `EB66BB3B-1BCD-4314-9531-9DA2C1D6D9A7`)** - to determine if the current site is running on a secure connection
-  * **UmbracoUseSSL check** - when the site is running on HTTPS, `umbracoUseSSL` needs to be enabled to secure the backoffice
+  * **UseHttps check** - when the site is running on HTTPS, `Umbraco.Core.UseHttps` needs to be enabled to secure the backoffice.
+The setting can be found under `appSettings` in the `web.config` file
 * Category **Services**
   * **SMTP settings (id: `1B5D221B-CE99-4193-97CB-5F3261EC73DF`)** - checks that an SMTP server is configured and is accepting requests for sending emails